Ministry of Freedom

 The Ministry of Freedom club in Budapest is the only hedonist and fetish club in Hungary and the surrounding region.

 The club's iconic decorative piece is Lujza, a mannequin dressed in fetish clothing, who always stands by the bar with a drink, and guests often regard her as if she were a real person.

 Overview

 The club is known for offering unusually high level of freedom (including open sexuality, regardless of identity or orientation), while being extremely strict about a few rules, immediately removing anyone who does not comply with the dress code, touches someone without verbal consent, or attempts to take photos.

 The club treats its exact address as a secret, it is only given on the pre-purchased ticket.

-Lovers of sex-positive parties and curious people from all over the world gather for the club's uninhibited events 1-3 times a week.
-The Ministry of Freedom is the only place in East-Central Europe where weekly fetish parties are organized, but in addition to music/dance events, workshops, film screenings and theater performances are also held.
+The club holds events 1-3 times a week for lovers of sex-positive parties and curious people from all over the world.
+The Ministry of Freedom is the only place in East-Central Europe where weekly fetish parties are organized in addition to music/dance events, workshops, film screenings and theater performances are also held.